 Savvy property managers know that retaining residents equates to money earned.
 By keeping your existing residents, you’ll avoid the expenses of long-term vacancies — and multiple months of lost rent payments.
 Undoubtedly, there’s always room for improvement.
 From applying a fresh coat of paint to investing in a smart property access solution, focusing on resident satisfaction will always lead to increased loyalty and higher resident retention.

-Here are four ways that property managers can boost resident retention in 2022 and beyond:
+Here are six ways that property managers can boost resident retention:

 - Enhance communication with residents